|One hunter hunt||8.000 $|

 |Second and following trophies||Upon request|

 Due to longer official period of hunting time there are no strict tour dates for spring hunt.
 It depends on You when to start and finish but from our experience and due to specific local conditions, we say most favorite period is since Aug 20th till Oct 15th.

 How do we get you to the camp?

 One of our local rep’ persons meet our guests upon landing at the airport in Elizovo (PKC IATA code), and upon finishing all due procedures they leave to the camp by helicopter.
 Flight takes 1 hour approx.

 In case the weather conditions do not allow flying, our customers are accommodated in the hotel until weather change.
 In that case they could spend some time sightseeing, purchasing souvenirs (which are btw a few times cheaper when back in US) and for sure enjoying our great Kamchatka cuisine.
 Also they can visit our famous thermal springs to get travel dirt of their shoulders.

 At the camp, the hunters get safety instructions, explanations about the way of hunting, get acquainted with local huntsmen.
 All this combined with preparations of the equipment, test shooting, etc.

-During the hunt, one hunter accompanies two hunters.
-Movement on the land is carried out on reliable off-road vehicles.
-In autumn, the Kamchatka bears are dispersed along the rivers or near the berry tundra.
-Just in these places and laid a good road.
+During the hunt, one our guide accompanies two hunters.
+Hunting is performed with reliable off-road vehicles.
+During fall season Kamchatka bears are dispersed along the rivers costs or near the berry tundra bushes.

-The extracted trophies are delivered to the camp on off-road cars and ATVs.
+All of your trophies are delivered to the camp by off-road vehicles and ATVs.